 Since globalSAN relies on support for kernel extensions, the initiator is not compatible with Apple Silicon (ARM) systems.
-There are no current development plans to provide support for the ARM architecture.
+There are no current development plans to provide support for the ARM architecture or newer macOS versions.

 To manually authorize the kernel extension on an Intel Mac: